 Note that items developed using a definition of modeling other than that described in the Framework may not assess the NAEP Mathematical Practice of Mathematical Modeling.
-For example, the definition of "modeling" used in PARCC item development has more in common with the NAEP Mathematical Practice of Representing than the NAEP Mathematical Practice of Mathematical Modeling.
+For example, the definition of "modeling" used in PARCC item development has more in common with the NAEP Mathematical Practice of Representing than the NAEP Mathematical Practice of Mathematical Practice of Mathematical Practice of and modeling.
 Attending to the requirements for representing and modeling will be useful in item development and allow for distinguishing NAEP Mathematical Practices assessment intent.